 - Gabi Simpson

-In the prestigious ANZ Championship, now known as Suncorp Superleague we have past Randwick Rugby members involved in all aspects of the game including:
+In the prestigious Suncorp Superleague (previously called ANZ Championship) past Randwick Rugby members have been involved in all aspects of the game including:

 - Gabi Simpson, Queensland Firebirds

 Marie Kelly and Carol Bunton were recognised by the Australian Government when they were awarded with the Australian sports medal for services to Netball.
 Carol Bunton was a member of the initial three teams and the “A” grade team in 1964 and Marie joined in 1965.
 Marie was instrumental in the introduction of the juniors competition.
 Both have also been acknowledged by NSW for over 40 years community service to Netball.
+Marie was awarded the NNSW Anne Clark Service Award in 2021.
 Marie and Carol have also been awarded Life Membership by Randwick Netball Association for continued service to Netball in the community.
-Marie is the current President of the Randwick Association and Carol is the Junior Registrar.
+Marie is the current Junior Vice President of the Randwick Association and Carol is the Junior Registrar.